8 DAYS 7 NIGHTS IN CEBU

 Small waterfalls can be noticed at the end of the cruise.

-Graham ATV at Bohol Chocolate Hills
+Play ATV at Bohol Chocolate Hills

 Next stop is Bohol Chocolate Hills!
 This is the most famous attractions in Bohol and also why we visit Bohol island.
 These natural hills look like those hills you can find in children’s drawings.
 They are fairly uniform in shapes and not too high.
 The truth is the hills are not in chocolate’s colours but green grassy instead.
 After research only I found out they turn brown during the dry season only, thus the name!